milos-p-lab/ChatGPT-JSON-to-Markdown/README.md

 - Converts ChatGPT JSON exports into Markdown format.
 - Preserves conversation order and message roles (User / Assistant).
+- Extracts and includes the **date and time** of each conversation and message.
 - Generates clean, readable Markdown for easy archiving or publishing.

 ---

 ## 📂 How It Works

 When you export your ChatGPT data from OpenAI, you receive a JSON file (e.g. `conversations.json`) containing all your conversations.

+This script:
-This script parses the JSON and generates a `.md` file containing the conversations in Markdown format.
+- Parses the JSON and generates a `.md` file containing the conversations in Markdown format.
+- Includes the **conversation and message timestamps**, which are **not shown in the `chat.html` export** provided by OpenAI.
+  > ✅ This is one of the main benefits of using this script, as it helps you accurately track when conversations took place.

 ---